Access Course Humanities and Social Science Success

 Upon successful completion of this module, you will:

-- Understand how neurotransmitters in the brain control behaviour
+- Know how neurotransmitters in the brain control behaviour

-- Understand the action of drugs on synaptic transmission
+- Understand the effects of psychoactive drugs on behaviour

-- Understand the role of serotonin antagonists and reuptake inhibitors in the treatment of disorders
+- Be able to evaluate the role of drugs in the treatment of psychological disorders

 Unit 11: Current Issues in Criminology